Hilary Robinson: Storylines

 Hilary arrives in Ramsay Street to attend Scott and Charlene's wedding.
 While staying at Number 22, she discovers Paul has married Gail for business reasons and nearly exposes their secret.
 Hilary interferes with Jim's love life, match-making him with her friend Beverly Marshall (Lisa Armytage), whom he eventually marries.
-She is thrown out of the Robinson household for telling Nick Page (Mark Stevens) he is not part of the Robinson family.
+She is thrown out of the Robinson household for telling Nick he is not part of the Robinson family.
 She moves in with Sharon Davies (Jessica Muschamp) while Edith Chubb (Irene Inescort) is away.
 She then begins feuding with Joe Mangel (Mark Little) and Kerry Bishop (Linda Hartley-Clark).
 Kerry becomes enraged by Hilary after she sets up an aviary; Kerry, an animal rights activist, releases the birds and Hilary argues with her.
 She attempts to save some of the birds, but falls from a ladder.
 Bronwyn Davies (Rachel Friend) finds her and saves her life.

 Matt is revealed to be Hilary's son.
 She initially tries to keep it a secret until he blackmails her, telling her he will walk out on her for good, in turn making Hilary publicly reveal him as her son.
 Hilary begins a relationship with Kenneth Muir (Roger Boyce); they later split up when he finds out Hilary has been tax evading.
 Hilary decides to leave Ramsay Street permanently; this angers Paul, after Hilary withdraws her funding of the Robinson Corporation.
 Hilary suggests Matt come back to Adelaide with her but he decides to stay and she leaves alone.
 Hilary later makes a cameo appearance in Annalise Hartman's (Kimberley Davies) documentary.
 She credits her time living in the street as helping her rebuild her relationship with Matt.

 In 2015, Hilary and her friend Janice Stedler (Helen Noonan) go to the Erinsborough community centre for their flu shots, and Hilary complains about the waiting times to Karl Kennedy (Alan Fletcher).
 She later apologises and explains that she is unhappy about the mayor cutting community services to help fund the Erinsborough Festival.
 When the mayor, Paul, turns up to talk about the festival with a journalist, Hilary interrupts to say she is a victim of his budget cuts.
 Paul takes Hilary back to his apartment and berates for her actions.
 While waiting for her bus, Hilary meets Daniel Robinson (Tim Phillipps), Scott and Charlene's son.
 She admits to Paul that she moved back to Erinsborough after a falling out with Matt's wife.
 Hilary threatens to stay at Paul's apartment for the night, so he gives her money to start up some of the community services again.
-Harold Bishop (Ian Smith) drives Hilary home.
+Harold drives Hilary home.